linviewio/linstor-ubuntu-demo/README.md

 * LVM2
 * DRBD
 * LINSTOR Controller (1 node)
 * LINSTOR Satellite (3 nodes initially.
-More can be added with the satellite instll script.)
+More can be added with the satellite install script.)

 ## Requirements